Image-X-Institute/couch-tracking/Couch Tracking/README.md

 Listening to KIM UDP sender and perform motion compensation.
 This is meant to use in clincial environment.
 Robotic arm is on top of the couch holding a phantom.
 KV images are collected and processed by KIM.
 The real-time positional data points are sent via UDP transmission, received by Raspberry Pi which operate the motor to perform motion compensation.
 The couch response frequency can be adjusted for adapt to the KIM latency.
 This is done by changing the total sleep time after motor finishes its current movement.
 Longer sleeping time means slower response rate.

 #### UDPread_MotionCompensation.cpp
 Combine code reads depth measurement and KIM data, also slow down the couch response to better adapt to the KIM latency.
 Motor moves back to zero position, and then moves to isocenter.
 User can select incoming data type from console.
 For depth measurement, the code automatically starts receiving measurements and collect the first 30 frames to calculate the isocenter position.
-For KIM data, the isocenter value is set to 0.
+For KIM data, the isocenter value is set to 0 at default.

-## UPD sender
+## Target tracking
-Lidar 515 cemara minimum detect distance is 50mm.
-Cameras give most accurate measurement results after temperature drift is stable.
-It is the best to start depth measurement after switching on the camera for 20 minutes.
+### Depth measurement (surface tracking)
+- Lidar 515 camera minimum detecting distance 50cm
+- Non-reflective surface improve tracking accuracy
 #### realsense_depth.py
 Pre-requisite for running depth cameras.
 #### UDPsend_MultiROI.py